They’re back!

 Gnomes popped up again during the 1960s, a decade with a single-minded focus on conspicuous consumption and leisure.
 But by then the charming ceramic gnomes of olden days were increasingly replaced by cheap modern plastic or concrete figures, crudely produced and without the charm of the vintage gnomes.

 Not surprisingly, garden gnomes gradually came to join the Garden Kitsch list right next to the pink-plastic-flamingo and fat-lady-bending-over.
-In recent years, garden gnomes have been nearly impossible to find in most retail outlets.
+In recent years, garden gnomes have been nearly impossible to find in most retail outlets – but that is gloriously changing as gnomes are creeping their way back into UK and European gardens, and from there back across the Atlantic to the trend-chasing United States gardeners ready to embrace a new twist on retro kitsch garden art..

 But now a light-hearted decision to stock them by [British superstore] Tesco has paid off as they have become their top-selling garden ornament since going on sale a month ago.
 Said Tesco gardening buyer Darren Atherton: “Like them or loathe them, gnomes are back and this year they could be making a reappearance in gardens all over Britain.

-Organizers of the Royal Horticultural Society’s ultra-posh Chelsea Garden Show beg to differ.
+Organizers of the Royal Horticultural Society’s ultra-posh Chelsea Garden Show begged to differ, however.
 Gnomes have long been banned from Chelsea — they’re considered de trop and non-U, and not directly related to a garden, distracting the visitor’s attention from the plants and flowers…

-The Royal Horticultural Society notwithstanding, I’ll go on record here and now as predicting that garden gnomes are on the road to a revival.
-Look out for creative innovation in gnome design, too, as artists re-interpret the little red-hatted garden icon for the landscape of the 21st century.
+The Royal Horticultural Society notwithstanding, I’ll go on record here and now as predicting that garden gnomes are in the full flush of a romping revival.
+From empty shelves in garden centers, we’ve now got a variety of gnomish faces peeking out from under their pointy red hats all over the place, in a wide variety of costumes and poses.
+Look out for continuing creative innovation in gnome design, through the decade, as artists re-interpret the little red-hatted garden icon for the domestik landscape of the 21st century.
 Mark my words!
-Gnomes are going to be the Next Big Thing…
+Garden gnomes are the Next Big Thing…

-So, when the arbiters of taste from the Chelsea Show come to give me an award for my petunias (haha), tell them I’m busy — scoping out e-Bay for a deal on a vintage gnome who might like to spend his retirement in the Canadian countryside!
+So, when the arbiters of taste from the Chelsea Show come to give me an award for my petunias (haha), tell them I’m busy — scoping out e-Bay for a deal on a vintage gnome who might like to spend his retirement in the Canadian countryside, alarming the neighbors and making ’em talk.